How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Broken Screws?
 Use an Extractor Tool

-If you have a broken screw, a screw extractor tool is a must.
-These tools are made to grip and pull out the leftover pieces of the screw, making removal much easier.
+When dealing with broken screws, a screw extractor tool is invaluable.
+These tools are designed to grip and remove leftover screw pieces, making the process much easier.

 Penetrating Oil or Lubricant

-Sometimes, all you need is a little lubrication to free a stuck screw.
-Spraying on some penetrating oil or a good lubricant can help dissolve rust and make it easier to remove tightly fastened screws.
+Sometimes, a little lubrication is all that’s needed to free a stuck screw.
+Spray penetrating oil or a suitable lubricant onto the screw to dissolve rust and facilitate removal.

 Extra Grip with Rubber Band or Steel Wool

-If the screw head is stripped, try using a rubber band or a piece of steel wool.
-These can give your screwdriver a better grip, helping you turn the screw more easily.
+If the screw head is stripped, try using a rubber band or steel wool.
+These can provide better grip for your screwdriver, making it easier to turn the screw.

 Drilling Out or Using Screw Extractor Tool